shivakr07/api_gateway/README.md

 3. ReminderService : [https://github.com/shivakr07/ReminderService]
 4. AuthService : [https://github.com/shivakr07/Auth_Service]
 5.
-<span style = {color : Blue}> An API Gateway acts as a mediator between client applications and backend services in microservices architecture.
+<font color="#800080">An API Gateway acts as a mediator between client applications and backend services in microservices architecture.
 It is a software layer that functions as a single endpoint for various APIs performing tasks such as request composition, routing, and protocol translation.
-The API gateway controls requests and responses by managing the traffic of APIs while enforcing security policies.</span>
+The API gateway controls requests and responses by managing the traffic of APIs while enforcing security policies.</font>

 FRONTEND  - MIDDLE-END  -  BACKEND